rpgrca/NesCs/NesCs.SystemTests/Wolfgang/README.md

 Following is a non-exhaustive list of results obtained from running every test. _Ok_ means the test finished and the result read from screen displays "Ok". _Fail_ means the test completed, execution finished with an apparent error message (as there's no difference between quitting in error or in success). _Crash_ means the application finished by executed code that was not supposed to (usually because it failed to take the right path or reached an unimplemented instruction, in this case I mention the instruction when it's obvios, aka when the cycle counter is below 300 at the moment of crashing). _Freeze_ is similar to _Crash_ except that the application entered in an infinite loop either displaying something on screen or not and must be interrupted.
 A few test execute the first half correctly, then load another file and freezes when executing the loaded data.

 Although I don't intend to write a C64 emulator (for the time being) and thus I'm not likely to correct these mistakes I leave this as future reference of the current status of the CPU.
+136 tests pass and 23 others fail making it 159 tests being able to execute the final instruction correctly (regardless of result).

 | Instruction | Status      | Notes                                 |
 | ----------- | ----------- | ------------------------------------- |